anikethsaha/htmllinter/packages/basic-standard/README.md

 # @htmllinter/basic-standard

-basic rules for `htmllinter` which are used for extending using `extend` property of `htmllinter.config.js`
+basic rules for `htmllinter` which are used to setting the standard/type using `standard` property of `htmllinter.config.js`

 ## Installation